 - The VIP lounge, near the entrance, if you have the right kind of VIP ticket

-There is a sit-down bar near the entrance, and if you get tired of the lawn, it can be a good place to enjoy a and enjoy the performance, since there is video and sound piped in from the stage.
+There is a sit-down bar near the entrance, and if you get tired of the lawn, it can be a good place to enjoy a and enjoy the performance, since there is usually video and sound piped in from the stage.
 You must be 21 to enter.
-Ironically, the bar doesn’t have much of a wine selection; for wine, you’re better off at the small booths near the seating and lawn entrances.
+Ironically, the bar doesn’t have much of a wine selection; for wine, you’re better off at the small booths near the seating and lawn entrances. (wINE NOTE: Ironically, you can’t buy more than two glasses of wine at a time, but they will sell you a full bottle with multiple glasses.)

 If you want to have a nice glass of wine before going to the show, Savvy Cellar in Mountain View at the Caltrain station does nice wine tasting and flights, and you can cab over from there for about $9.